dtonhofer/prolog_notes/other_notes/about_negation/floundering.md

 false.
 ```

-### A less abstract example
+## A less abstract example

-Still looking for a good one.
+Still looking for a good example.
 A try:

 ```none
 allergic_to(bart,penicillin).